martinhizkia/martinhizkia/README.md

 - 🔭 I’m currently working at Network Laboratory University of Indonesia.
 - 🌱 I’m currently learning fullstack web development, hybrid framework, and cloud.
-- 👯 I’m looking to collaborate on computer network, cloud, and database system.
+- 👯 I’m looking to collaborate on mobile/web development, cloud, and database system.
 - 💬 Ask me about anything (Ill answer as long as i could).
 - 📫 How to reach me: twitter, ig.
 - 😄 Pronouns: Martin (as it is).